Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 - An article by Jason Zook said that sending follow-up emails resulted in him getting over 75% of all the deals.

-- Email marketing expert and Amerisales founder, Lathan Fritz also said that tagging customers in email marketing campaigns gained him 30 to 50 appointments every month for his dental clients.
+- Email marketing expert and Amerisales founder Lathan Fritz also said that tagging customers in email marketing campaigns gained him 30 to 50 monthly appointments for his dental clients.

 - Another study also states that follow-up emails gain an average click-through rate of 22.4%.

-Re-engaging with your customer base is just as important as searching for new prospects.
+Re-engaging with your customer base is as essential as searching for new potential customers.

 3. Make every word count